 The Youth Peacemakers Program is an intensive violence prevention, job-readiness, and pre-college/trade school preparatory program that empowers approximately 25 enrolled youth aged 14-18 and young adults age 18-24 in East Baltimore to implement peacemaking broadly and deeply into their lives.
 Most enrollees in this program work (for $15 per hour) within the STEM & Healing Arts Peacemaking After-School Program at the McKim Center while receiving immersive job-readiness training, and engaging in peer support groups.
 They learn de-escalation through mindfulness, conflict resolution, trauma-informed care, restorative justice, and Social and Emotional Learning.
 Their work in the after-school program involves assisting with mentoring younger children, setting-up, cleaning-up, and supporting meal preparation and meal service.
 They also engage in regular healing circles like mediations and Amnesty Days.
 Enrollees learn the value of responsible employment as they become ambassadors for peacemaking.
 This program aims for participants to move out of their impoverished neighborhood, to attend trade schools to gain intensive specialized training, to go to college, and to build a better life for themselves and their families away from the violence and crime within which they are exposed in their current zip code.

 The STEM & Healing Arts Peacemaking Program joins with the Athletics Program at the McKim Center to form a comprehensive out-of-school-time holistic educational program for youth aged 6 through 18.
 Running from 3 pm to 6 pm 4-days-a-week, Mondays through Thursdays, STEM & Healing Arts is a standardized program emphasizing structured learning.
-STEM Education, the Planet Protectors Laboratory, and peacemaking.
+STEM Education, visual arts practice, the Planet Protectors Laboratory, and peacemaking.
+We are innovating by integrating art education with healing.
+So too are we innovating by integrating science education with peacemaking.
 Select Fridays are reserved for field trips.
 This program also features a Healthy Foodways Program.

 The Planet Protectors Laboratories include three hands-on projects that uplift peace and wellness for the community.